-The Advanced Certificate in Digital Humanities trains students in the creative and critical work of productively bringing digital methods to issues in the humanities fields.
-Students learn the fundamentals of programming, of analyzing and structuring data, and of publishing on the modern web by cultivating their digital skills and engaging with research that has successfully bridged digital methods and humanistic questions.
+The Advanced Certificate in Digital Humanities trains students across the boundary between digital tools and critical insights, seeking to foster research skills that fuse computational methods and critical theory.
+Students learn the fundamentals of programming alongside the history and theory of digital technologies, as well as techniques for the analysis and structuring of data, and of publishing on the modern web.
 Students learn to advance academic knowledge in their own disciplines, and to build transferrable skills for carrying that knowledge into their future careers.

 Advanced Certificate in Digital Humanities

-Students pursuing the Advanced Certificate must complete the three core courses as well as two electives, for a total of 20 points.
+Students pursuing the Advanced Certificate must complete Introduction to Programming as well as two of the four core courses.
+Two electives in the student's home department or elsewhere should then be approved by the Director of Digital Humanities, for a total of 20 points.
 A maximum of 12 points may be shared with the points required for the PhD.

 Students not already enrolled at NYU may apply to the Advanced Certificate program through the Graduate School of Arts and Science.
 GRE results and a writing sample are not required.